 The reforms in President Obama's health care bill are the first step to finding a balance between a for profit health care system and system that puts patient care before profit.
 The private health care industry isn't going anywhere and any rhetoric claiming "ObamaCare is socialism" is a vast inaccurate oversimplification of the real issues.

-The Obama Care's Health Care bill's main focus is on affordable health care.
+The Obama Care's Health Care bill's main focus is on providing affordable, quality health care.
 The reforms of Obama's health care bill regulate the insurance industry and helps to cover millions of Americans.
 While Obama's health care reform isn't perfect, Obama's health care bill a great step toward controlling the $2.6 trillion dollar American health care system.